regen-network/regen-ledger/README.md

 One of the core functionalities of Regen Ledger is providing a structured database of claims regarding ecological state and change of state.
-A claim is made up of a few very basic pieces of information - the geo-polygon of the area of the Earth being referred to, what is being claimed about this geographical region, who is making the claim, and any supporting evidence they would like to associate with their claim.
+A claim is made up of a few very basic pieces of information:
+- the geo-polygon of the region of the Earth being referred to,
+- what is being claimed about this geographical region,
+- who is making the claim, and
+- any supporting evidence the claimant would like to associate with their claim

 The actual data for claims can be stored on or off the Regen Ledger blockchain.
 If the claim data is stored on the blockchain, it is publicly available to the whole world.
 The data for a claim can also be stored elsewhere in order to keep the data private but "tracked" on-chain by providing a cryptographic hash and URL, as well as possibly some metadata about